oZion10/blackjack/README.md

 TODO
 * insurance
-* Hit: Take another card.
-* Stand: Take no more cards.
-* Double down: Double the wager, take exactly one more card, and then stand.
 * Split: Double the wager and have each card be the first card in a new hand.
 This option is available only when both cards have the same value.
 Sometimes two face cards will be considered acceptable for splitting, as each is 10 points.
 * Surrender: Forfeit half the bet and give up the hand.
 Surrender was common during the early- and mid-20th century, but is no longer offered at most casinos.